 Education and Training Research Lab

-Emil Rodolfa, Ph.D
+Emil Rodolfa, PhD

 Throughout my career, I have been committed to enhancing the education and training of the next generation of psychologists.
-From the time I was a student in my doctoral program at Texas A&M where I was beginning to learn to supervise, to the time I became the founding editor of the APA/APPIC journal, Training and Education in Professional Psychology, until today, I am fascinated by the process of professional development.
+From the time I was a student in my doctoral program at Texas A&M where I was learning to supervise, to the time I became the founding editor of the APA/APPIC journal, Training and Education in Professional Psychology, until today, I am fascinated by the process of professional development.
 It gives me great pleasure and a sense of personal and professional fulfillment to contribute to student learning and competency development.

 I look forward each year to welcoming new students into my lab and helping them develop a project that they will feel excited about working on to its completion.

-At Alliant, our mission is to prepare students for professional careers of service and leadership and promote the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.
-Our Vision is an inclusive world empowered by Alliant alumni.
+At Alliant, our mission is to prepare students for professional careers of service and leadership and to promote the discovery and application of knowledge to improve lives.
+We offer an education that is accredited, focused on practical knowledge and skills, connected with diverse faculty and alumni, and aimed at the student experience.